coverclock/com-diag-codex/README.md

 top of Diminuto, my C-based systems programming library I've been using for years in both personal and commercial development projects.

+>N.B.
+If you got here via "prairiethorn.org", that is a test domain I use
+>for this project and others.
+It is (apparently) currently forwarded to
+>the GitHub README page for this repository.

 ## Disclaimer

 This is not my area of expertise, which is why nothing about the Secure